potocpav/python-concur-docs/Introduction.md

 This is basically all there is to the  Concur library.
 There are, of course, [many more widgets](https://potocpav.github.io/python-concur-docs/master/widgets.html) to build any application you want.
 It is also easy to create zoomable images with overlay, or simple plots.
 You can of course build custom widgets too.

 All this scales even to large applications with thousands of lines of code.
-For more information, visit the [Concur documentation site](https://github.com/potocpav/python-concur-docs).
+For some examples and screenshots, [visit the Concur homepage](https://potocpav.github.io/python-concur-docs/homepage.html).
+For more documentation resources, see the [Concur documentation site](https://github.com/potocpav/python-concur-docs).